viktoriia-yuzkiv/BattleshipGame-CS-UCU/README.md

 #battleship
-This project is designed to create a 'battleship' game.
+This project is designed to create a 'battleship' game..